Leonas/funlife-server/public/src/core/ui/README.md

 //DOC CONFLICT
-add_content_div(id, content, title) dynamically create a new panel add_content_div (el, content, refresh, refreshFunc)       //Adds a div to the DOM and wires it up.
+add_content_div (element, content_string, title, refresh, refreshFunc)       //Adds a div to the DOM and wires it up.
                                                         //refresh and refreshFunc are used for the jq.scroller
                                                         //pull to refresh functions
-loadContent(target,newTab,goBackInHistory,transition);   //Force a transition call via javascript.
+load_content(target,newTab,goBackInHistory,transition);   //Force a transition call via javascript.
 DOESTHISUSEAJAX?
 DOC ERROR
                                                         //target is an element ID or URL.  newTab clears
                                                          //the stack as if a bottom navbar button was pressed.
                                                          //goBackInHistory is the same as a back button being